Glasgow Travel Information

-The SPT Roundabout ticket gives one-day unlimited travel by rail and Subway to over 110 stations in the Greater Glasgow area.
+The SPT Roundabout ticket gives one-day unlimited travel by rail and subway to over 110 stations in the Greater Glasgow area.
 You can purchase these tickets through ScotRail or SPT Travel Centres.
-Please note though, that they are only valid after 09:00 Monday to Friday, all day at weekends, and Scottish public holidays.
+Please note that they are only valid after 09:00 Monday to Friday, all day at weekends, and Scottish public holidays.
 You can buy them either through ScotRail or SPT Travel Centres.

-The main bus operator in Glasgow is First Bus, which provides a regular bus service throughout the city with over 100 routes to choose from.
+The main bus operator in Glasgow is First Bus, which provides regular bus services throughout the city with over 100 routes to choose from.
 Most locals prefer to use the bus network as it’s one of the easiest and cheapest options for getting around the city centre and the outlying districts.